ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Building on the message formats and processing defined in {{I-D.ietf-ace-key-groupcomm}}, this document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers at the broker, as well as the provisioning of keying material and security parameters that Clients use for protecting end-to-end their communications via the broker.

-In order to protect the publication/subscription operations at the broker as well as the provisioning of keying material and security parameters, this profile relies on protocol-specific transport profiles of ACE to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.
+In order to protect the publication/subscription operations at the broker as well as the provisioning of keying material and security parameters, this profile relies on protocol-specific transport profiles of ACE (e.g., {{RFC9202}} or {{RFC9203}}) to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.

 Furthermore, the content of published messages that are circulated by the broker is protected end-to-end between the corresponding Publisher and the intended Subscribers.
 To this end, this profile relies on COSE {{RFC9052}}{{RFC9053}} and on keying material provided to the Publishers and Subscribers participating in the same pub/sub topic.
 In particular, source authentication of published content is achieved by means of the corresponding Publisher signing such content with its own private key.